TUMcps/CORA/unitTests/ci/README-CORA-docker.md

 The CORA CI runs the test suites in a docker container.
 If you want to run any tests (or other scripts) locally inside docker, this file provides you with a guide to do that.

+## Why you probably do not need this file

+1. (recommended) If you want to run CORA in docker as part of a repeatability package, check out the template for a repeatability package at [./repeatability-template/README.md](./repeatability-template/README.md).
+  We also highly recommend using this template whenever you want to run CORA on a server etc.
+2. If you want to build a new docker image for the latest Matlab version, check out [./build/README.md](./build/README.md).
+3. If you want to run the CORA test suite inside docker, proceed with [Run CORA test suite in docker](#run-cora-test-suite-in-docker) below.
+4. If you really want to learn more about the internals to run CORA in Docker, proceed with this file.

 ## Folder structure

 	./<current folder>